-What is now unfortunately happening is that approximately about 10 percent of large counties are raising the property tax rates that are associated with home values to minimize the revenue loss from people challenging their assessments, the county association said.
+What is now unfortunately happening is that approximately about 10 percent of large counties are raising the property tax rates that are associated with home values to minimize the revenue loss from people challenging their assessments.

 The revenue losses are coming as homeowners prod towns for new assessments and as municipalities conduct regular reevaluations of their real estate.
 However even if your local town or county raises the rate, you can still appeal the valuation of your home.

 There is no standard formula to determine property taxes.
 The process is different in almost every town or county, even those within the same state.
-Property taxes are determined by a disparate patchwork of local governments including cities, towns, school and local fire districts, and counties, all with their own rules.
+Property taxes and the formula to determine them are determined by a disparate patchwork of local governments including cities, towns, school and local fire districts, and counties, all with their own rules.
 Mostly due to the fact that property tax formulas vary widely in how they are calculated from county to county, not every decrease in home assessed values will automatically lower a household's annual property taxes.

-However, government officials and assessors across the nation say that there is no question that the number of home appeals and property tax challenges has risen from the usual trickle to a flood now.
+However, government officials and assessors across the nation say that there is no question that the number of home appeals and property tax challenges has risen over the years.
 There seems to be no letdown in them and the number of appeals keeps increasing.